Leicestershire: Parliamentary constituencies

-Leicestershire is represented by ten members of parliament (MPs).
-Three seats within the City of Leicester were won by Labour Party MPs at the last general election, though Claudia Webbe currently represents Leicester East as an independent having been suspended by the party following a criminal conviction; the other seven Leicestershire seats are represented by Conservative MPs.
+Following the 2024 United Kingdom general election, Leicestershire is represented by eleven members of parliament (MPs).
+Labour Party won three seats within the City of Leicester in 2019, but ended up losing two, Leicester East was won by Conservative and Leicester South was won by an Independent politician.
+Labour however gained two seats back in Leicestershire from the Conservatives in Loughborough and North West Leicestershire.
+The other six Leicestershire seats are represented by Conservative MPs.

 Education

 Publicly funded secondary schools in Leicestershire are comprehensive.
-The schools are segregated by age in some areas to ages 10–14 (middle schools), and 14–16 (upper schools) or 14–18 (upper schools which also provide sixth form education).
-The schools, compared with other LEAs, have large numbers on the roll with school enrolment often 2000 and more.
+The schools are segregated by age in some areas to ages 10–14 (middle schools), and 14–16 (upper schools) or 14–18 (upper schools which also provide sixth-form education).
+The schools, compared with other LEAs, have large numbers on the roll with school enrolment often 2,000 and more.
 For Melton and Blaby districts, although there is division by middle and upper schools, there is only one upper school in either district, giving no choice of school.
-However, many students of Lutterworth College in Harborough district actually hail from Blaby district.
+However, many students of Lutterworth College in Harborough District actually hail from Blaby district.

-Charnwood has the largest school population – four times the size of the Melton district.
+Charnwood has the largest school population—four times the size of the Melton district.
 In 2007, the best-performing state school at GCSE was Beauchamp College in Oadby.
 No comprehensives in Leicestershire LEA were rated as poor performers, unlike in some neighbouring counties.
 In 2007, 7,800 pupils took GCSE exams.

 For A-levels, the best comprehensive school in the county was the De Lisle College in Loughborough.
-The best schools overall at A-level were the two private single-sex schools in Loughborough, Loughborough Grammar School and Loughborough High School.
+The best schools overall at A-level were the two private single-sex schools in Loughborough—Loughborough Grammar School and Loughborough High School.

 GCSE results by district council

-% of pupils gaining 5 grades A–C in 2007 including English and Maths (46.8% was the England average compared to Leicestershire's 48.9%).
+Percentage of pupils gaining 5 grades A–C in 2007 including English and Maths (46.8% was the England average compared to Leicestershire's 48.9%).